We’re reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 While inside, you can ride the elevator to the observation deck at the top of the church.
 Even though the view isn’t as high as at the National Museum, it’s still one of the must-see viewpoints in Barcelona.

-You’ll find lots of souvenir shops located around Sagrada Familia to pick up a few things before heading to the final destination of the day.
+You’ll find lots of souvenir shops around Sagrada Familia to pick up a few things before heading to the day’s final destination.

 Tapas Near the Beach

 Up until now, you’ve explored the city sights of Barcelona, but one of the biggest attractions for visitors is the extensive coastline, where you’ll find beautiful beaches.
 It’s a straight route from Sagrada Familia to reach the coast.
 Hop in a taxi to get to the beach in great time for one of the best sights.
 You’ve saved the best for last and get to enjoy the beautiful Barcelona sunset while lounging on the beach.

 The beach boardwalk is a great place to have a nice outdoor dinner while enjoying the breeze from the sea.
 Barcelona is known for tapas, a wide selection of appetizers for the entire table.
 Order a few different options to give you an idea of the rich local flavors.